EmilieNilsson1/mlops_project/reports/README.md

 >
 > Answer:

-We did not use DVC, because it did no make sense for our project.
-Version control of data is beneficial in scenarios where data is frequently updated or modified.
+We did not use DVC because it did not make sense for our project.
+Version control for data is most beneficial in scenarios where datasets are frequently updated, modified, or iteratively refined.
+In such cases, tools like DVC provide clear tracking of changes, ensure reproducibility, and facilitate collaboration by linking data versions to corresponding code updates.
+However, in our case, the data was static and did not require frequent revisions.
+One situation where it could have been useful would be if we added the images uploaded by users via the API for the classifier to process, analyze, and further train the dataset for improved accuracy.

 ### Question 11